mdn/content/files/en-us/web/api/shared_storage_api/index.md

 The URL will be chosen based on the experiment group stored in shared storage.
 To retrieve this value and choose a URL based on it, we need to define an operation in a {{domxref("SharedStorageWorklet")}} context — it must be inside a worklet to keep the raw data hidden from other contexts and therefore preserve privacy.

-The Select URL operation takes the form of a JavaScript class.
+The Content Selection operation takes the form of a JavaScript class.
 It can be written in any way you like, as long as it follows certain rules (some of the rules for each output gate differ, depending on what kind of use case they fulfill):

 - The actual functionality must be contained inside an asynchronous `run()` method, which must have an array of objects containing URLs as its first paramater, and a data object as its second parameter (when called, the data argument is optional).
 - The `run()` method must return a number, which will equate to the number of the URL chosen.

 > **Note:** Each output gate has a corresponding interface that defines the required structure of its class and `run()` method.
-For Select URL, see {{domxref("SharedStorageSelectURLOperation")}}.
+For Content Selection, see {{domxref("SharedStorageSelectURLOperation")}}.

 Once the operation is defined, it needs to be registered using {{domxref("SharedStorageWorkletGlobalScope.register()")}}.